navigation bar

 Reviewer's comments

-Tonto Creek is one of those playgrounds for hairboat kayakers only, and as such, will never be a major paddling destination, as if it usually had a navigable flow anyway.
+Tonto Creek is one of those playgrounds for hairboat kayakers only above Sycamore Creek Road, and as such, will never be a major paddling destination, as if it usually had a navigable flow anyway.
+Below Sycamore Creek Road canoeists could also paddle the river, but it is usually too narrow and shallow for good rafting.
 This is a very seasonal stream where major rain events are necessary to raise it to boatable levels, but when it flows the creek becomes a challenging and potentially dangerous place where those of at least strong advanced level whitewater kayaking abilities can ply their skills in a very remote area of Tonto National Forest, where few others will ever come.
-Most boaters will forego the upper 30+ miles, putting in off SH 188 and SH 87 northeast of Phoenix, along Rye Creek, which then feeds into Tonto Creek just above the box canyon where the most technical part of the creek will be found.
+Most boaters will forego the upper 30+ miles, putting in off Sycamore Creek Road in Gisela just east of SH 87 at Rye.
 Be sure to go with a group of other paddlers, all of whom are experienced hairboat paddlers, most of whom are swiftwater rescue trained, and at least one of whom has substantial First Aid training.
+It is advisable to contact the Payson Ranger District Station (928-474-7900) for current flow conditions before making the trip to Tonto Creek.

 Technical Data